 Epic Immersive designs large-scale immersive theatrical and mixed reality experiences where story, spectacle, and interaction deliver transcendent, awe-inspiring journeys.

-Epic's live experiences have featured over a hundred actors across a fourteen-acre fictional city, journeys through secret underground wonderlands accessed via slide, quests across breathtaking vistas of the San Francisco Bay, a recreated internment camp swing dance event developed in collaboration with actual musicians from the Japanese-American internment camps, and commissions by Google and Apple.
-Epic’s current production, The Infernal Motel, sold out its entire summer and fall runs in a matter of hours.
+Epic's experiences have featured over 100 actors across a fictional city, journeys through secret underground wonderlands accessed via slide, quests across San Francisco Bay, a recreated internment camp dance event developed with musicians from the Japanese-American internment camps, and commissions by Google and Apple.

 The Home of Everything Immersive